-- Elected officials determine our direction: SUMA has a strong, effective, and capable Policy and Communications staff, with our elected Board of Directors directing the Association's work.
-When we meet with ministers, Board members lead the meeting; Policy and Communications staff are there for support. - Driven by members' interests: Keeping the focus on our members is so important, it's our driving force and one of our principles. - Relationship-based work: Our work with the provincial and federal governments and other partners is based on building relationships.
+- Elected officials determine our direction: SUMA has a strong, effective, and capable Advocacy team, with our elected Board of Directors directing the work.
+When we meet with ministers, Board members lead the meeting; Advocacy staff are there for support. - Driven by members' interests: Keeping the focus on our members is so important, it's our driving force and one of our principles. - Relationship-based work: Our work with the provincial and federal governments and other partners is based on building relationships.
 We approach our work with a long-term, pragmatic, and principled approach.
 We are honest, and look for opportunities to work with others, while serving our members' best interests. - A foundation of solid research: SUMA is a fact-based public policy organization.
 We use evidence and research to guide decisions, and use the evidence and research to make our points. - Thorough analysis: We pride ourselves on an approach to work that looks at issues from all angles and perspectives.